 Swap the traditional African safari for a unique safari tour.
-From gliding through the waterways of the Delta to soaring above the Mara in a hot air balloon, there's plenty of not-so-traditional safari options for the intrepid traveller.
+From gliding through the waterways of the Delta to soaring above the Mara in a hot air balloon, there are plenty of unique wildlife & safari experiences for the intrepid traveller.

 1. Horseback safari